codrina24/Libft/README.md

 ## Instructions

 This project includes a Makefile to compile the `Libft` library.
-To build it, simply run the following command in your terminal: make.
+To build it, simply run the following command in your terminal: `make`.

 ## Resources